 Elevate RubberGard EPDM 1.1 mm

 One of the main challenges was that the cottages were all slightly different, not only in terms of dimensions but also featuring different roof details.
-Elevate’s roofing experts carried out a Bill of Quantities calculation (BOQ) for the roof of every single cottage.
+A Bill of Quantities Calculation (BOQ) was therefore carried out for the roof of every single cottage.

-Installation was carried out by Firestone Master Contractor TECTUM DEKKERS within a very ambitious timeframe.
+Installation was done by Elevate Master Contractor TECTUM DEKKERS within a very ambitious timeframe.
 Works started in May 2019 and although they were briefly halted in 2020 due to the first COVID lockdown in Belgium, the roofs of all 250 cottages were completed later that year.